jaysonhusky/FAHTML5-AudioPlayer/README.md

 FAHTML5 is a HTML5 audio player intended for use to replace, outdated and insecure Shockwave Flash players.

+	Deprecation:
+		* Since FurAffinity now uses its own HTML5 Audio player, this code may not work as expected and can be classified as deprecated, it will not recieve any further updates.

 	Version 1.2.1:
 		* Supports ALL native audio formats that are specified under the HTML5 standard.
 		* Capable of falling back gracefully to the browsers own player should styling fail.
 (Due to beta improvements etc)